 Thanks to their repayment and regular income, bonds are traditionally seen as a safe haven.
 With the right research, you can build a diverse portfolio of bonds designed to help you reach your financial goals.

 The disadvantages of bonds

-Although bonds are seen as a safe haven, it would of course be wrong to label them as risk free, and there are risks to investing in bonds.
+Although bonds are seen as a safe haven, it would of course be wrong to label them as risk-free, and there are risks associated with investing in bonds.

 All investments carry risk; it’s about balancing risk and reward to generate the returns you need to reach your goals.

 Things to consider when investing in bonds